browserengineering/book/book/accessibility.md

 Unknown pseudoclasses simply never match anything.

-We can now use `:focus` to customize our focus indicator; for example, we can make the focused element a different color.
-But ideally we'd also be able to customize the focus outline itself.
-That's normally done with the CSS [`outline` property][outline], which looks like this:[^outline-syntax]
+The focused element can now be styled.
+But ideally we'd also be able to customize the focus outline itself and not just the element.
+That can be done by adding support for the CSS [`outline` property][outline], which looks like this to show a 3px red outline:[^outline-syntax]

     outline: 3px solid red;